Rajko Ljubič

 Rajko Ljubić is a Serbian film director from Subotica.

 He mostly makes documentaries and short movies that deal with the life of the Bunjevci and Šokci Slavic groups from Bačka.

 He has the donated many of his works to the Katolički institut za kulturu, povijest i duhovnost Ivan Antunović (Catholic Institute for the Culture, History and Spirituality Ivan Antunović).

 Awards

-He won the Ferenc Bodrogvary Award in 2003 for the documentarie film Divojke slamarke, and producing theatre play Ždribac zlatne grive.
+He won the Ferenc Bodrogvary Award in 2003 for the documentary film Divojke slamarke, and producing theatre play Ždribac zlatne grive.

 In 2006, he won Antuš Award for special merits.